awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

       For this tutorial, use the default option group\.
 **Important**
-If you're restoring from a DB snapshot of a DB instance that uses a persistent or permanent option, you must choose an option group that uses the same option\.
+In some cases, you might restore from a DB snapshot of a DB instance that uses a persistent or permanent option\.
+If so, make sure to choose an option group that uses the same option\.

    1. For **Deletion protection**, choose the **Enable deletion protection** check box\.